Describe a person from a different cultural background with whom you enjoy spending time: IELTS Speaking Cue Card

 What specific Sindhi dishes do you enjoy the most?

-I particularly enjoy Sindhi curry and Sindhi biryani.
+I particularly enjoy Sindhi dishes like Sindhi Biryani and Koki.
 The flavors are unique and the spices used are quite different from what I'm used to.
-Jhanvi often prepares these dishes for me, and I love how they reflect the rich heritage of her culture.
+Jhanvi often prepares these dishes for me, and I love how they bring out the essence of her culture.

-How has your friendship with Jhanvi influenced your view on cultural diversity?
+How has spending time with Jhanvi influenced your perspective on cultural diversity?

 Band 7